C-W-Z/image-stitching/README.md

 your-image-3.jpg XXX
 ```

-Note that the order of the filenames should be clockwise, which means the first image should be the left most image and the last image should be the right most one.
+Note that the order of the filenames should be <mark>from left to right (clockwise)</mark>, which means the first image should be the left most image and the last image should be the right most one.
 And the overlapping region of each two images should preferably not exceed half.

 The file names should not contain any spaces, and this .txt file must be in the same folder as the images you write in it.